mrcoopaloop11/gma2_maker/README.md

 ---
 ## Addons Folder
 **Addons** are plugins that are to be used to perform a task.
 This typically is for an individual song.
+Using the `SETUP` settings, you can have a addon created everytime a new sequence is created.
 ### *MAKER Plugin*
 - Places a song after the last cue
 - Uses the **$MAKER** user variable